michelraed/GIMN_Test/README.md

 # GIMNTools
 This module is used in order to Read and Process Data acquired in our facility.
-It have It have two main usages, read and process data from Gate simulations, and to process data acquired in our PETSYS TOFPET2 Evaluation kit.
+It have two main usages, read and process data from Gate simulations, and to process data acquired in our PETSYS TOFPET2 Evaluation kit.
 It is In early stage of developement not being recomended for use outside our laboratory.